Vivid Sydney 2026: A Complete Guide

 - Romance Was Born’s ‘House of Romance’ at Customs House

-- New illuminations at the Museum of Sydney, The Bond, and Challis House
+- New illuminations at The Bond, and Challis House

 Interactive Light Experiences